Breast Cancer Awareness as a Year Round Effort

 In October, you will likely start noticing pink ribbons, pink shirts and even pink license plate covers recognizing Breast Cancer Awareness Month.
 In one of the neighborhoods near us, they even tie pink loofas around the tree trunks during Breast Cancer Awareness Month.
 As women, breast cancer awareness is more than just one month a year though.
 It is a year round effort.

 Breast cancer hits home for too many.
 Personally, my grandmother on my stepmom’s side suffered from the effects of breast cancer.
 It was a hard thing for our family and gave me the desire even more to make sure I went to my annual checkups.
 Now that I’m 40, I am going to schedule a mammogram as well.
 I want to do everything I can to protect myself and others from breast cancer and part of the way of doing that is by spreading the word.
+I would also like to support someone with cancer by offering guidance and donating to different charitable organizations.

 - Conducting breakthrough research to understand, prevent, and treat breast cancers